- Bachelor’s degree from a regionally accredited institution, or U.S. equivalent for degree coursework completed outside

 - Minimum 2.75 GPA in the pre-nursing core (see below)

-You are required to fulfill the pre-nursing core prior to the program start date.
+You are required to fulfill the pre-nursing core prior to admission.
 The pre-nursing core can be fulfilled through coursework taken at other universities or community colleges.
 For a list of articulated courses at other institutions, please visit the Assist Website (CA Community Colleges only) OR TES also provides some course articulation information for many schools across the US.
 Please be aware that pre-nursing core courses for which you earn less than a grade of C (2.0) may be repeated only once.
 For more details about how we assess courses to meet the Pre-Nursing Core please click here.

 Pre-Nursing Core Courses